bandada-infra/bandada/README.md

 | Bandada is a public good plug-and-play infrastructure that empowers anyone to create and manage privacy-preserving groups of anonymous individuals, without necessitating prior expertise. |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

 Bandada comprises a versatile back-end, two user-friendly front-ends (the [**dashboard**](/apps/dashboard) to manage groups and members and a [**demo**](/apps/client) application to allow end-users to join the groups), Ethereum [**smart contracts**](/apps/contracts) for proof verification, and a collection of [**JavaScript libraries**](/libs/) for seamless integration.
 From the Bandada dashboard, you can effortlessly create two types of groups: **manual** and **credential** groups.
 In manual groups, you can add members directly or generate invite links while, in credential groups, members must demonstrate their credentials for access.
-Bandada provides developers with JavaScript libraries, including [`@bandada/api-sdk`](/libs/api-sdk/) for API key management.
+Bandada provides developers with JavaScript libraries, including [`@bandada/api-sdk`](/libs/api-sdk/) to make it easier to work with the APIs.
 Furthermore, it provides preconfigured credential validators and allows for additional functionality through the [`@bandada/credentials`](/libs/credentials/) library.
 This feature allows for manual or automated management of both off-chain and on-chain groups by specifying eligibility criteria.
 It can be used for a variety of applications, such as organizing private organizational members, grouping contributors of a particular GitHub repository, or uniting holders of a specific NFT, among others.

 Please see the latest [documentation](https://pse-team.notion.site/Bandada-82d0d9d3c6b64b7bb2a09d4c7647c083) to learn more about Bandada.